In 2022, tuition for full-time students at Hope International University was $34,500 a year.

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-Room and board at California is $11,350 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $11,682.
+Room and board at California is $11,900 a year.
+This covers the cost of living in dorms or other on-campus housing, plus a meal plan that allows you to eat all or some of your meals the California's on-campus cafeterias and dining facilities.
+Students who live off campus but would like to be able to eat in the campus dining can opt-in for a meal plan.
+The cost of a mean plan, or board-only, is $12,051.

 |Total Estimated Costs|